mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 INSERT DISCUSSION AN DEVELOPMENT OF FUNDS OF KNOWLEDGE STREAM MAKE LINK TO NEXT SECTION

-In addition, exchanges like this allow the propagation of GDPs The process of playing a game of another and sharing your appreciation of it invites participants to add new patterns to their own game.
-In this example the process is very direct with the one asking another to help them directly.
-It is very likely that Ch has noticed Te helping others add levels to their games and thus this may help him to feel empowered to do the same.

 <!--
 Article on intangibility of game feel.